ficok/lastfm-player/README.md

 - [x] download in advance
 - [ ] download and parse the `mix.json` for a specific user
 - [ ] play next track automatically after the current one has ended
+- [ ] fix streamer struct to support both Len/Position and Resampling
-- [ ] currently playing song info: track title, artist name, elapsed/duration, album art
+- [x] currently playing song info: track title, artist name, elapsed/duration, album art
 - [ ] move list to left and have song info on the right, buttons on the bottom
 - [ ] add volume control/display
 - [ ] show download progress/downloaded indicator